dice-cyfronet/ip-wrangler/README.md

 ## Usage

-Following command execute as `root`.
+The following commands shoule be executed as `root`.

 Install required packages: